sparkflows/sparkflows-docs/docs/installation/architecture-deployment/architecture.rst

   * **Apache Spark** cluster on which the workflows are executed as Spark jobs:

-    * Workflows are submitted by the Fire Insights cluster to execute on the Apache Spark cluster.
+    * Workflows are submitted by the Sparkflows cluster to execute on the Apache Spark cluster.